TWHamiltonJR/CSU-Senior-Project/docs/proposal.md

 Proposed Implementation Languages
 =================================

-Python will be the primary coding language used in implementing the MitM attacker due to its versatility and extensive libraries regarding networking.
+Python will be the primary coding language used in coding to check the file that Airgeddon will create and make it easier to read.

 Libraries, Packages, Development Kits, etc.
 ===========================================

--   Scapy

--   PyShark

--   Netifaces

--   Requests

--   OpenSSL
+- Airgeddon

 Additional Software/ Equipment Needed
 =====================================

--   Pfsense Virtual Machine

 -   Kali Virtual Machine